rothgar/justingarrison.com/content/blog/2026-01-04-favorite-books-and-papers-of-2025.md

 ## The Cathedral and the Bazaar

 This is a collection of classic papers written by Eric S. Raymond that I had never read.
-It was great and freely available online--I bought a physical copy.
+It's freely available online--I bought a physical copy.

 Most of the papers were written more than 20-30 years ago and they apply to today's and tomorrow's software and open source ecosystem.